Terms & Conditions

 Parties:

-• Junari Ltd, a company registered in England (registered number 05683385) with VAT number GB932497012, whose registered office is at Office 4, 340 The Crescent, Colchester, Essex, CO4 9AD (“Junari” and “The Company”).
+• Recycly Software Ltd (company registered in England, company number 15144294, VAT number GB932497012), whose registered office is 340 The Crescent, Colchester, Essex, CO4 9AD and which trades as “Junari” (“Recycly”, “Junari”, “The Company”).

-• Customer of Junari Ltd. (“Customer”).
+• Customer of Recycly Software Ltd trading as Junari (“Customer”).

 Terms:

-1. Quotations, project proposals and all other documents specifying costs for our products and services are deemed to be subject to these Terms and Conditions and shall be valid for 30 days unless otherwise stated on the document or in writing by Junari, and any changes to scope of work will be agreed in writing as a variation on these terms and conditions / contract and may affect the cost(s) and timescale(s) provided.
+1. Quotations, project proposals and all other documents specifying costs for our products and services are deemed to be subject to these Terms and Conditions and shall be valid for 30 days unless otherwise stated on the document or in writing by The Company, and any changes to scope of work will be agreed in writing as a variation on these terms and conditions / contract and may affect the cost(s) and timescale(s) provided.

 1.1.
 Odoo Enterprise customers will have a direct agreement with Odoo, and be subject to Odoo’s terms and conditions.